Question (a) Give reasons for the following :

 Question : What is hypermetropia ?
 State the two causes of hypermetropia .
 With the help of ray diagrams, show (i) The eye-defect hypermetropia (ii) Correction of hypermetropia by using a lens .
 [3M]

-Answer : Hypermetropia, also known as farsightedness, is a condition where a person can see distant objects clearly but struggles to see nearby objects distinctly.
-This occurs because the near point of the eye is farther away than the normal near point of 25 cm, making close objects appear blurry.
+Answer : Hypermetropia, also known as far-sightedness, is a vision condition where a person can see distant objects clearly but has difficulty seeing nearby objects distinctly.

 Hypermetropia can arise due to two causes: